deauthenticate/Discord-SMM/README.md

 - Auto skips already in tokens within 1 minute depending on the server size before continuing with joining.<br>
 - Logs every event on webhook ( completion, errors etc. with detailed information )<br>
 - A bot to create keys manually and track running orders<br>
-- Advanced error handelling, attempts to serve flawless joining.<br>
+- Advanced error handling, attempts to serve flawless joining.<br>
 - Multi Threaded, Can join in multiple servers at the same time concurrently.

 ## Usage